davijeb/MarkLogicConnector/README.md

 Code Name Tank Buster

-Work in progress, to be finish soon.
+Work in progress.

-Read from the database and SpaceDescriptor writing not finished.
+Initial load for meta and data present.

+Persistens of meta data present.

-Inserting and deleting from space present.
+Inserting and deleting data from space present.

+Does not support partial updates.